RDycore/RDycore/docs/user/mms.md

 solutions reference the constants `H`, `T`, `U`, `V`, `N`, `Z`, and `K`, which are defined as shown.

-The `solutions` subsection defines a set of manufactured solutions in terms of functions of the coordinates `x` and `y` and the time `t`.
-These solutions are parsed and compiled at runtime so they can be evaluated as needed by the model.
+The `swe` subsection defines a set of manufactured solutions to the 2D shallow water equations (SWE) in terms of a water height `h` with a flow velocity `(u, v)`.
+Each of the components `h, u, v` are represented by a function of the coordinates `x` and `y` and the time `t`.
+Other model parameters (`z`, the elevation function, and `n`, the Manning coefficient) are functions of `x` and `y` only.

+These analytic forms are parsed and compiled at runtime so they can be evaluated as needed by the model.
 This means you can define a new manufactured solution in every MMS driver input file, without developing code and rebuilding RDycore.